kasenoshi/c-playground/README.md

   * printf calculate arguments from right to left
 * interview_3.c
   * typecast pointer will not change the value it points to
+* interview_4.c
+  * char type will become 16bits in register

 hackerrank.com
 ---